Our exploration of the chakras continues with a discussion of a topic very dear to me — food!

 Molasses Spice Cookies

-This is a recipe that I got from my former sister-in-law and this has become one of the cookies I always make for the holidays.
+This is a recipe that I got from my former sister-in-law.
+These delightfully chewy cookies have become a staple during the Christmas season.

 In a large bowl, combine: